TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

 the number might have to appear in different positions in the sentence.

 Splitting up the sentence should be avoided as the context would get lost in translation.
-Especially when a translation agency is involved
+Especially when a translation agency is involved.

 Instead it is possible to insert a placeholder in the translation file: